-The tastes of ingredients in TCM also determine what organs and meridians they target.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
 As such verbena leaves are thought to target the Spleen and the Liver.
-In TCM the Spleen assists with digestion, blood coagulation and fluid metabolism in the body.
-The Liver on the other hand is often referred as the body's "general" because it is in charge of regulating the movements of Qi and body fluids.
+In TCM the Spleen assists with digestion, Blood coagulation and Fluids metabolism in the body.
+The Liver on the other hand is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
 It also takes a leading role in balancing our emotions.

 The herbal formula BNO-101 (containing Verbena), combined with standard antibacterial therapy, significantly reduces the acute symptoms and signs of sinusitis.1